pingcap/docs-cn/tools/dm/manually-handling-sharding-ddl-locks.md

 ### `unlock-ddl-lock`

-This command actively asks `DM-master` to unlock the specified DDL lock, including asking the owner to execute the DDL, asking all other DM-workers that are not the owner to skip the DDL, and removing the lock information on `DM-master`.
+This command actively requests `DM-master` to unlock the specified DDL lock, including requesting the owner to execute the DDL statement, requesting all other DM-workers that are not the owner to skip the DDL statement, and removing the lock information on `DM-master`.

 #### Command usage